Key takeaways:

 Aufait Technologies applies proven migration methodology:

-- Detailed roadmap creation — With timelines, dependencies, and resourcing.
+- Detailed roadmap creation — With timelines, dependencies, and resourcing tailored to your environment.

-- Secure, verified data transfer — Protecting historical intelligence and configurations.
+- Secure, verified data transfer — Protecting historical intelligence and all configurations.

 - Custom training programs — Tailored to SOC analysts, engineers, and compliance teams.